jackkrebsbach/wendy.cpp/README.md

 # wendy.cpp

+>[!WARNING]
+> This package is not ready for usage and is still under development.

 Weak Form Estimation of Nonlinear Dynamics (WENDy) is an algorithm to estimate parameters of a system of Ordinary Differential Equations (ODE).